 Additional Directors on the Board of Directors shall include Membership; Programs; Workshops; Exhibitions; Marketing/Advertising; Site Selection; Sponsor Procurement; Juror Procurement; Technology; Webmaster; Internal Review; Membership Activities.

 These Officers/Directors shall perform their duties prescribed by the Constitution/Bylaws, DVAL Official Policies and Procedures, Official DVAL Job Descriptions and by the Parliamentary Authority adopted by the organization.

 Upon the affirmative vote of a majority of all Board Members, any Officer or Director shall be removed, with good cause, and a successor shall be elected at any meeting of the Board for such purpose.

 Such other positions shall be formed or dissolved as the Board of Directors shall deem necessary to carry on the work of The Delaware Valley Art League.

 Section 2: Officers/Directors shall serve for one to two terms (of two years each).

-Section 5: The Recording Secretary shall take the minutes of the Board Meetings and distribute copies to all Board Members within a week after the Board Meeting and keep a file of the same along with such papers (the Constitution and Official Policies and Procedures) as the Board may direct on the Goggle Drive
+Section 5: The Recording Secretary shall take the minutes of the Board Meetings, distribute copies to all Board Members and keep a file of the same.

 Section 6: The Treasurer shall have the responsibility for the safekeeping of the Organization funds and assets, be responsible for keeping full and accurate financial records and books of account showing all receipts and disbursements, and for the preparation of all required financial data, including PA State and IRS reporting requirements, and is responsible for the deposit of all monies in the name of the Organization.
 The Treasurer will submit a detailed monthly report at each of the Board Meetings.